r-craig73/rub_duino/README.md

 #### GitHub repository: https://github.com/r-craig73/rub_duino

 ### Description
-#### An application combining Arduino HW & Ruby on Rails to let a user interact with a sensor.
+#### An application combining Arduino HW & Ruby on Rails to let a user interact with a sensor (LED light).

 ###  Minimum Viable Product (MVP) User Stories
 - [ ] As a user, I want to turn on a LED light.
 - [ ] As a user, I want to turn off a LED light.
+- [ ] As a user, I want to control the LED's color.
+- [ ] As a user, I want to record and store time and the LED light voltage's value into a database.
-- [ ] As a user, I want to control the LED light color.
+- [ ] As a user, I want to record and store time and the LED light color into a database.
+- [ ] As a admin, I want CURD-L capabilities for the LED light.
+- [ ] As a admin, I want CURD-L capabilities for any user.

 ### Instructions (assuming Mac OS)